|

 Role: drift_detect

-ansible-playbook -i inventory.ini playbooks/detect-drift.yml \
+ansible-playbook playbooks/addons/drift.yml \

--e drift_detect_source_host=legacy-tomcat \
+-e drift_detect_baseline_file=path/to/old-fleet.json \

--e drift_detect_container_ns=test-fleet-monolith
+-e drift_detect_current_file=path/to/new-fleet.json

 Usage